OleSkaar/Plunder/Index/Dungeon adventuring.md

 Failing to open a stuck door removes any chance of surprising monsters on the other side.

 ### Locked doors
 Opening a locked door requires a successful Burglary check.
+The character must have lockpicks.

 ### Listening at doors
 Hearing sounds beyond a door requires a successful Instinct check.
 Only one attempt may be made by the party.
 Some monsters may not make any sound.